chris-townsend/project-two/README.md

     #
     The fonts are imported into the CSS file from *[Google Fonts](https://fonts.google.com/)*

-    - The **Montserrat Alternates** font is the main font used throughout the game with **Sans Serif** as the fallback font in case for any reason the font isn't being imported into the site correctly. **Montserrat Alternates** was choosen because it has clear lettering which allows easy reading accessabillity for the user.
-The buttons on the gamepage are styled with the **Montserrat Alternates** font and this nicely contrasts with the background colour.
+    - The **Montserrat Alternates** font is the main font used throughout the game with **Sans Serif** as the fallback font in case for any reason the font isn't being imported into the site correctly. **Montserrat Alternates** was chosen because it has clear lettering which allows easy reading accessibility for the user.
+The buttons on the game page are styled with the **Montserrat Alternates** font and this nicely contrasts with the background colour.

     ![Font Montserrat Alternates](./assets/images/readme-images/font-main-heading.webp)